xuanxu/starmatrix/CONTRIBUTING.md

 ## Code of Conduct

 Obviously there is very little chance of having fun or creating anything interesting in an environment where people do not feel safe.
-That's why `intergalactic` has a [Code of Conduct](CODE_OF_CONDUCT.md) every contributor must comply.
-Please read it if you plan to be part of the `intergalactic` community.
+That's why `starmatrix` has a [Code of Conduct](CODE_OF_CONDUCT.md) every contributor must comply.
+Please read it if you plan to be part of the `starmatrix` community.

 Thanks! :heart: :heart: :heart: